 Some plants transplant better than others.
 If you need to start your seeds indoors, be sure to take this into consideration.

 Vegetables and flowers that transplant well: Peppers, tomatoes, chard, spinach, kale, lettuce

 Vegetables and flowers that do not transplant well: Carrots, beets, melons, peas, beans, squash, snapdragons

 Every year, we grow a wide variety of plants from seed.
 We start them indoors under grow lights, and then transplant them into the garden when the weather warms up.
 We have had great success with this method, and it allows us to grow a wide variety of plants that we would not be able to find at the nursery.

-We have had several plants undergo transplant shock.
-However, we have found that, with a little extra TLC, they have all eventually recovered and gone on to thrive in their garden.
+Every year, we see some of our seedlings undergo transplant shock.
+However, we have found that with a little extra TLC, they eventually recover and go on to thrive in the garden.